 oculopharangeal dystrophy

-What is oculopharyngeal muscular dystrophy ?
+What is oculopharyngeal muscular dystrophy?

 Oculopharyngeal muscular dystrophy (OPMD) is a rare genetic muscle condition with onset during adulthood most often between 40 and 60 years of age, which is characterized by slowly progressive muscle disease means myopathy affecting the muscles of the upper eyelids and the part of the throat called the pharynx.

 Affected individuals may develop drooping of the eyelids that is ptosis, trouble moving their eyes called ophthalmoplegia, and/or difficulty swallowing means dysphagia and talking.
-Double vision is known as diplopia is uncommon.
+Double vision known as diplopia is uncommon.

 Symptoms

 The condition usually involves the muscles of the upper eyelids and throat.
-You may first notice drooping eyelids, a condition is known as ptosis, which gradually leads to tipping the head backward to see properly, along with that they tend to choke frequently and have trouble swallowing called dysphagia.
-Mostly, OPMD gets worse very slow.
+You may first notice drooping eyelids, a condition known as ptosis, which gradually leads to tipping the head backward to see properly, along with that they tend to choke frequently and have trouble swallowing called dysphagia.
+Mostly, OPMD gets worse very slowly.

 Common symptoms include: